whitneyburton/portfolios/students/1806-front/alexander-ela/20180801-alexander-ela-m1.md

 The first of three static comp challenges.
 The static comp challenge is a series of three challenges to hone students' HTML/CSS skills.
 You will be asked to recreate a static comp, with each growing in complexity.
 For each challenge, you’ll be given a static comp and asked to recreate it.

 ##### Evaluation comments
+* Keep all functionality and don't delete buttons or other elements at media queries.
+* Red and green colors complement each other but make it hard to view content.
+Use more contrasting shades.
+* Add more space between buttons and text.
+* Same with header button icons.
+* Paragraph and icon text too small at first media query.
+* Icons not perfectly centered at smallest media query.
+* Too much unused space in header.
+* Use 14-24 pt font size.

 ##### Evaluation scores
 No official scores given.